ACEsuit/mace/README.md

 ### MACE-OFF: Transferable Organic Force Fields

 There is a series (small, medium, large) transferable organic force fields.
 These can be used for the simulation of organic molecules, crystals and molecular liquids, or as a starting point for fine-tuning on a new dataset.
 The models are released under the [ASL license](https://github.com/gabor1/ASL).
-The models are releaed on GitHub at https://github.com/ACEsuit/mace-off.
+The models are released on GitHub at https://github.com/ACEsuit/mace-off.
 If you use them please cite [our paper](https://arxiv.org/abs/2312.15211) which also contains detailed benchmarks and example applications.

 #### Example usage in ASE